1) Know your goals

 Connect with Keenya here

-Check Keenya’s next Events @ Paris for Her #acityforher here
+Check Keenya’s next Events @ A City for Her #acityforher here

 A City for Her is an inclusive women’s networking community that brings together dynamic businesswomen, expats, women business travellers, locals, business owners, entrepreneurs, and motivated students from around the world.
 More than 5000 women are part of A City for Her community.